fouvy/clevo-indicator/README.md

-Clevo Fan Control Indicator for Ubuntu
+Clevo Fan Nonlinear Control Indicator for Ubuntu
 ======================================

 This program is an Ubuntu indicator to control the fan of Clevo laptops, using reversed-engineering port information from ECView.